Promise anti-pattern

 }

-The function above essentially returns the person object that is specified within the scope of the function itself.
-What we are mimicing here is a call to an API that returns us the object.
+The function returns the person object defined within its own scope.
+We’re mimicking a call to an API that hands us back an object.

 Handling errors with .then()

-Let's see what happens to our code when we want to capture the errors using the callback pattern - whereby we are passing in a success and an error handler to a .then() statement:
+Let’s see what happens when we try to capture errors using the callback pattern, passing both a success and an error handler to .then():

 getProfile().then(